sacalon/sacalon/README.md

 > You can find Hascal's documentation, [Here](https://hascal.github.io/docs/latest)

 ## Contributions
-You can contribute to Hascal by [opening an issue](https://github.com/hascal/hascal/issues/new/choose) or [forking](https://github.com/hascal/hascal/fork) the repository and [contribute to Hascal's documentation](https://github.com/hascal/hascal/tree/main/docs).
+You can contribute to Hascal by [opening an issue](https://github.com/hascal/hascal/issues/new/choose) or [forking](https://github.com/hascal/hascal/fork) the repository and [contributing to Hascal's documentation](https://github.com/hascal/hascal/tree/main/docs).

 You can also [join the Hascal community](https://gitter.im/hascal/community) and ask questions.